 There is no such thing as a personal or government loan program specifically earmarked for single parents.
 Do not be fooled by misleading articles and headlines suggesting otherwise.

-However, solo moms can improve the chances of getting the cash or home they need.
+However, solo moms can improve the chances of getting the emergency cash or home they need.

 - Show all income sources and open a checking account for personal loans